GallTech/rag-lab/README.md

 # RAG Lab: Modular Pipeline for Research Paper Retrieval & Generation

-A Retrieval-Augmented Generation (RAG) system designed to ingest, embed, and query ~100,000 AI/ML/Math/Stats research papers.
+A Retrieval-Augmented Generation (RAG) system designed to ingest, embed, and query ~100,000 Artificial Intelligence research papers.

 Each top-level folder represents a functional stage in the pipeline.
 The lab ingests ~100,000 AI/ML/Math/Stats research papers from **SharePoint**, **OpenAlex**, and other sources.
 It extracts metadata and ACLs, and generates vector embeddings for retrieval-augmented LLM reasoning.